Slaughter and May

 They also emphasised the quality of the place.
 "Extremely bright colleagues and top quality work", said one.
 "I'm never bored".

-So a bit of S&M is not for everyone, but for the right sort of person, there's no denying that it's a class act.
+So while a bit of S&M is not for everyone, for the right sort of person, there's no denying that it's a class act.
 A real thoroughbred.